 As a high pro system, their studio products are the best of their products which make them a mainstay in top studios.
-The main problems with the Pro Tools is the licensing and commercial properties of its parent company (Avid) and complexity of the workflow.
-And, of coarse lets not forget the cost.
+The main problems with Pro Tools is the licensing and commercial properties of its parent company (Avid) and the complexity of the workflow.
+And, of course, let’s not forget the cost.

-This has been an almost flawlessly tool for FL Studio, garageband, and pro Tools first!.
+This has been an almost flawless tool for FL Studio, Garageband, and pro Tools first!.
 You might want to grab it now.

 - MK2 version of Novation’s 49-note USB keyboard controller for Ableton Live